badges/awesome-badges/CONTRIBUTING.md

    Popular, well-documented alternatives to Shields are specifically welcomed.
-5. Projects which are of historical interest and not actively maintained may only be listed only in the _graveyard_ section.
+5. Projects which are of historical interest and not actively maintained may only be listed in the _graveyard_ section.
 6. As this list matures, we reserve the right to revise these guidelines, and to add or remove resources at its discretion.